mertyildiran/Plexus/README.md

 The algorithm is named as **Plexus Network**.
 Plexus Network has only two classes; **Network** and **Neuron**.
 In a Plexus Network, there are many instances of Neuron class but there is only one instance of Network class.

-When you crate a new Plexus Network you give these five parameters to the Network class: *size of the network*, *input dimension*, *output dimension*, *average connectivity of a neuron in the network*, *precision of the network* So that the network builds itself.
+When you crate a new Plexus Network you give these five parameters to the Network class: *size of the network*, *input dimension*, *output dimension*, *connectivity rate*, *precision of the network* So that the network builds itself.

 <p align="center">
   <img src="https://raw.githubusercontent.com/mertyildiran/Plexus/master/docs/img/init.png" alt="Network init function"/>